giasemidis/euroleague_api/docs/euroleague_api/game_stats.md

             """

-            A function that gets the "teams comparison" game stats for a single game
+            A function that gets the "teams comparison" game stats for a single game.

+            This is the *pre-game* stats.
+Hence gamecodes of round 1 of each season are

+            not available.

             Args: